wasmCloud/wadm/README.md

 wash app list # Query the list of applications
 ```

 If you prefer to run **wadm** separately and/or connect to running wasmCloud hosts, you can instead opt for using the latest GitHub release artifact and executing the binary.
 Simply replace the latest version, your operating system, and architecture below.
+Please note that wadm requires a wasmCloud host version >=0.63.0

 ```
 # Install wadm